 Cryogenic and freezer storage for sensitive samples can pose a challenge.
-These samples need to be stored in extreme cold, but they also have to be properly and carefully labeled in order to maintain the integrity of the sample, but getting labels to stick in those conditions can be tricky.
+Samples that need to be stored in extreme cold need to be properly and carefully labeled in order to maintain the integrity of the sample, but getting labels to stick in those conditions can be tricky.

-Both your tubes and cryo or freezer labels may need to endure liquid nitrogen, temperatures as low as -196 degrees Celsius.
-These are extremely harsh environments that some tubes and vials are not prepared to endure; let alone the labels and barcodes that are on their external surface.
+Both your tubes and cryo or freezer labels may need to endure liquid nitrogen, temperatures as low as -196 degrees Celsius and lab chemicals.
+These are extremely harsh environments that some tubes and vials are not prepared to face; let alone the labels and barcodes that are on their external surface.

 Due to this challenge, we are often asked the question, “Why are my cryogenic labels falling off?”

-As barcode and label experts that specialize in cryogenic storage labeling, we wanted to inform you about three reasons we often encounter of why cryogenic labels may be falling off of your tubes and vials as a result of cryo storage.
+As barcode and label experts that specialize in cryogenic storage labeling, we wanted to inform you of three reasons we often encounter to why cryogenic labels may be falling off of your tubes and vials as a result of cryo storage.

 Why Cryo or Freezer Labels Fall Off